geoyer/lalotai.github.io/README.md

 ## Contribute

-Article improvements, typos and general cleanup is always welcome.
+Article improvements, typos and general cleanup are always welcome.
 Please create a pull request in the repo.

 ## License